hdinsight/hdinsight.github.io/spark/howto-wasb.md

 ### How to access windows azure storage blob from within scala application?

-One can use following syntax to access the default storage account from Spark cluster using scala
+Following code is to access the default storage account from Spark cluster using scala

 ```
 scala> val fs = org.apache.hadoop.fs.FileSystem.get(new java.net.URI("wasb:///"),sc.hadoopConfiguration)